pelme/htpy/docs/README.md

 - **Easy to extend:** There is no special way to define template tags/filters.
 Just call regular functions.

+- **Works with any library/web framework:** Works great with Django, Flask or any other Python web framework!

 - **Create reusable components:** Define components, snippets, complex layouts/pages as regular Python variables or functions.

 - **Familiar concepts from React:** React helped make it popular writing HTML with a programming language. htpy uses a lot of similar constructs.